OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:44

-As soon as the sound of your greeting reached my ears, the baby in my womb leaped for joy.
+For as soon as your greeting reached my ears, the baby in my womb leaped for joy.

 ## Luke 1:45